Creature Feature Segment.

 This has some fun effects and some great dialogue in places.

-Nice score - kinda generic, but always good to hear thing performed by a orchestra, rather than synth.
+Nice score - kinda generic, but always good to hear things performed by an orchestra, rather than synth.

 Generally the film is slow paced, but good if you have a completist mindset.
 I liked the transformation scenes quite a bit.
 Brave low budget puppetry that benefits from an atmospheric, creepy and uncomfortable setting and storyline.